The complex of $r$-co-connected subgraphs, chordality and Fr\"oberg's theorem

-In this section, we formally define the simplicial complexes central to our study and also discuss their topological and combinatorial properties.
-Let us first consider the notion $r$-support of a subset $A$ of $V(G)$, for a positive integer $r$:
+In this section, we formally define the simplicial complexes central to our study, together with their associated clutters, and examine their relevant topological and combinatorial properties.
+Throughout, we use the symbol $G$ to denote a graph.
+We begin by introducing the notion $r$-support of a subset $A$ of $V(G)$, for a positive integer $r$:

 \begin{definition} Given a positive integer $r$ and a subset $A$, the $r$-co-connected complex with respect to $A$, denoted by $\Sigma_r(A,G)$ is defined as

 where $F^{c}$ denotes the complement of $F$ in $V(G)$. \end{definition}